-The Progeria Research Foundation Presents
+The Progeria Research Foundation Presents: The Amy Award

 The Progeria Research Foundation announces the creation of The Amy Award.
 Dedicated to Amy Foose, whose sunny personality and love of life continue to inspire all those that knew her, this award is for the PRF supporter who meets the following criteria, of which Amy is most remembered for:

 • A role model for how to live a life of joy and optimism;

 • A person with a sense of humor and positive attitude;

 • Someone who strives to make the most out of every situation and takes on challenges with grace, hope and determination; and